Facebook Tips & Strategies

 By Spencer Lanoue

-Transforming your Facebook Page from a simple C.V. for your brand into a dynamic storefront is one of the most direct ways to turn followers into customers.
+Transforming your Facebook Page from a simple CV for your brand into a dynamic storefront is one of the most direct ways to turn followers into customers.
 A Facebook Shop puts your products right where your audience is already scrolling, making purchasing easy and intuitive.
-This guide will walk you through setting up your shop, customizing it to match your brand, and putting strategies in place to make your first sale.
+This guide will walk you through setting up your shop, customizing it to match your brand, and implementing strategies to make your first sale.

 What is a Facebook Shop, Really?